Founders and Partners

 "Are communities able to upscale activities themselves from previous external support?
 This is very important to understand when addressing the sustainability of support towards upscaling."

-Jasmine Saluja, Founder Partner, Plural, India
+Jasmine Saluja, Plural, India

 Plural is a group of multidisciplinary professionals interested in generating critical and lateral collaborative approach towards the urban realm.
 It has initiated research projects on everyday urbanism, informal living spaces, and critiques of planning policies, mapping methods of the public realm, language and the city, and others.
 It has participated in international competitions and exhibited works in both India and abroad.